 David Cross is one of several sketch comedy legends who lent their voice to Rick and Morty as part of their lengthy careers.
 Cross created and starred in sketch series Mr. Show with Bob and David alongside co-creator Bob Odenkirk (how has he not popped up on Rick and Morty yet?).
 Since then he’s had a successful stand up career and been a part of some impressive TV ensembles such as Arrested Development.

-Dan Harmon (Kevin, Mr. Marklovitz, Davin, Birdperson, Ice-T, Dr. Glip-Glop)
+Birdperson, Kevin, Mr. Marklovitz, Davin, Ice-T, Dr. Glip-Glop, Nimbus